vwkd/denokv-graphql/README.md

 - a row is an object with a string as id, stored at the key of the table name and id
 - a reference to another row is stored as an id or array of ids
 - a query can then resolve those referenced ids consecutively and put together the resulting aggregate object
-- the schema is extended with the `Result` type, the mutation directives, and the `Void` scalar
+- the schema is extended with the `Result` type, the `DeleteInput` type, and the mutation directives
 - it checks the data is valid when it accepts it and before it returns it, and throws `InvalidSchema`, `InvalidInput`, `DatabaseCorruption` errors otherwise